 U.S. resident aliens living in a foreign country are subject to the same U.S. tax laws as those living in the United States.
 However, if you lived and worked abroad for most of the year, you might qualify for the foreign earned income exclusion.
-If you qualify, you can exclude up to $95,100 in income earned in 2012 while working abroad.
+If you qualify, you can exclude up to $100,800 in income you earned in 2015 while working abroad.

 To qualify, you must have foreign-source earned income.
 All of these must apply:

 - You earned your income while performing services in a foreign country.

 - You satisfy the bona fide resident or physical presence test.

 To be considered a bona fide resident, you must: